OSVTAC/project-recommendations/index.md

 1. Results Reporter (Software)
 2. Vote Totaler (Software)
-3. Ballot Image Interpreter (Software)
+3. Ballot Picture Interpreter (Software)
 4. Central Ballot Scanner (Hardware & Software)

 These components can be developed in parallel.
 Their development can also be